Joe Kerridge

-Joseph Kerridge (born September 17, 1992) is a former American football fullback.
-He played college football at Michigan.
-Kerridge was signed by the Washington Redskins as an undrafted free agent in 2016.
+Joseph Kerridge (born September 17, 1992) is an American former professional football player who was a fullback in the National Football League (NFL).
+Kerridge attended high school at St. Francis High School in Traverse City, Michigan, where he was a three-sport athlete in football, basketball, and lacrosse.
+He played college football at Michigan, where he was elected team captain in 2015.
+Kerridge was signed by the Washington Redskins as an undrafted free agent in 2016, and was also a member of the Green Bay Packers and Cleveland Browns.